azizove/pipedreams-assignment/README.md

 5. Create a pull request (PR) to the main repository.

 We will review your PR and merge it if it meets the project's guidelines.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the terms of the license.